dhu2022-dev/rlm-booking-app/RLM_Booking/RLM-docs/docs/getting-started/configuration.md

 ## Additional Notes

 - **Storing Secrets Securely**: For production, avoid hardcoding secrets in code.
-Use a secure secret management service (e.g., AWS Secrets Manager) if available.
+Use a secure secret management service (we use AWS Secrets Manager) if available.
 - **Configuration Updates**: Whenever a configuration change is made, update this document and any corresponding `.env` files to maintain accurate setup instructions.
+If you have write access to the repository then this will be updated with your changes every git commit to github (updates via github pages).

 ---